paypal/squbs/docs/circuitbreaker.md

 #### Fallback Response

-`CircuitBreakerBidiFlow` optionally takes a fallback function that gets called when the curcuit is `Open` to provide an alternative path.
+`CircuitBreakerBidiFlow` optionally takes a fallback function that gets called when the circuit is `Open` to provide an alternative path.

 ##### Scala
 Scala API takes an `Option` of function `Option[((In, Context)) => (Try[Out], Context)]`: